aflaviarv/fromzero-tohero-powershell/README.md

 ---

 ## 📌 About
-This repository is **not a structured PowerShell learning path**, but rather a **collection of useful knowledge, automation scripts, and insights** based on real-world experiences.
+This repository is **not a structured PowerShell learning path**, but rather a **collection of useful knowledge, experience, automation scripts, and insights** based on real-world experiences.

 It serves as a **knowledge hub** where I consolidate PowerShell concepts, automations, and best practices that I find useful in my workflow.